smoltcp-rs/smoltcp/README.md

 ### Feature `alloc`

-The `alloc` feature enables use of objects owned by the networking stack through a dependency on `alloc::boxed::Box`.
-This only works on nightly rustc.
+The `alloc` feature enables use of objects owned by the networking stack through a dependency on collections from the `alloc` crate.

-### Feature `collections`

-The `collections` feature enables use of slices owned by the networking stack through a dependency on `collections::vec::Vec`.
 This only works on nightly rustc.

 ### Feature `log`